A conditional gradient homotopy method with applications to Semidefinite Programming: Added Details to the Numerical Experiments

 \section{Added Details to the Numerical Experiments}

-In this section we give several examples covered by our optimization template \cref{eq:Opt} and report some preliminary numerical experiments illustrating the practical performance of our method.
+In this section we report outcomes obtained by extensive numerical experiments illustrating the practical performance of our method.
 We implement Algorithm \ref{alg:Homotopy} using procedure $\CG$ and $\LCG$ as solvers for the inner loops.
-We compare the results of our algorithm to two benchmarks: (1) an interior point solution of the problem, and (2) CGAL implemented following the suggestions in \cite{YurTroFerUdeCev21}.
-The interior point solution was obtained via CVX \cite{cvx} version 2.2 with SDPT3 solver version 4.0, the CGAL implementation was taken from \cite{SKetchyCGAL}.
+We compare the results of our algorithm to two benchmarks: (1) an interior point solution of the problem, and (2) $\CGAL$, implemented following the suggestions in \cite{YurTroFerUdeCev21}. \sh{In order to enable a fair comparison with $\CGAL$, both $\CG$ and $\LCG$ also used the LMO implementation of the random Lanczos algorithm provided as part of the $\CGAL$ code.} The interior point solution was obtained via \gi{the Matlab-based modelling} \sh{inteface} CVX \cite{cvx} (version 2.2) with the SDPT3 solver (version 4.0) \cite{Toh:1999aa}.
+The implementation of CGAL was taken from \cite{SKetchyCGAL}.
 All experiments have been conducted on an Intel(R) Xeon(R) Gold 6254 CPU @3.10GHz server limited to 4 threads per run and 512G total RAM using Matlab R2019b.